davanstrien/ImageIN/notebooks/README.md

 ia search "title:(illustrated OR illustrations OR picture OR pictures) AND mediatype:(texts) AND date:[1800-01-01 TO 1950-01-01]" -> itemlist.jsonl
 ```

 This search results in `44,561` items.
 Since each book is made up of pages, we create a dataset that has a row for each page since this is the level at which our model will work.
+Splitting the data to the page level results in [https://huggingface.co/datasets/ImageIN/IA_unlabelled](https://huggingface.co/datasets/ImageIN/IA_unlabelled).
+This contains `1,0844,387` pages.

 ### Labelling using weak supervision